 On this page:

-This newsletter provides you with some important information to help you succeed in your transition to the College.
+This February newsletter provides you with some important information to help you succeed in the College.
 We hope that you will read it, bookmark it, and refer to it as you need.
 We know that successful students are well informed about opportunities and policies in the College, that they are in frequent touch with their advisors and their Association Dean, and that they both formulate and keep to an academic plan.

 Academic Advising in the College

 When was the last time that you met with your faculty advisor?
 Faculty advisors mentor undergraduate students about navigating the university, choosing majors, developing graduation plans, research projects, study habits, and graduate school planning.
 But your faculty advisor cannot support you unless you let her/him know you.
 Because transfer students spend less time at our university, it is more important for transfers to visit their faculty advisors frequently.
 If your factuly advisor does not know you well, use this semester to build that professional relationship.
 Students will find the name of their advisor in their SIS (Student Information System) Student Center.
 Please contact Dean Ozment if you are unable to find the name of your faculty advisor in SIS.
 For more information about Academic Advising in the College of Arts & Sciences, please see the following website: https://college.as.virginia.edu/faculty_advisors.